History of the Race

 In 2011 the inaugural 6km run was introduced to the card to encourage participants new to running or those who prefer shorter distances.
 2011 was also the year the race entered the electronic age with participants being fitted with electronic timing devices for accurate timing.
 The new event, along with new initiatives including early start time, resulted in numbers swelling to in excess of 1,300 participants.

 The introduction of the 3km Lap of the Lake event in 2012 added another option for younger participants or those new to running.
-This new event swelled entries to just short of 2000, which has been maintained in the two years since.
+This new event swelled entries to just short of 2000.